When Past and Present Collide—Being Alert to the Dangers of Driving in Amish Communities

 While the manual is a great resource, the problem is that it is filled with recommendations, not requirements.
 The best way to ensure safety, is to legislate changes to the rules that apply to horse drawn buggies.

 Some basic rules that would improve safety include minimum age requirements for buggy drivers, mandatory reflective material for horses (in case they break from the buggy), a driver’s test for buggy operators, an insurance requirement, and license plates for the buggies.

 Call your state legislator to urge him or her to adopt these regulations.

 Because Amish buggies are classified as non-motorized vehicles, their owners are not required to carry any insurance.
 You might expect that if you are involved in a crash caused by an Amish buggy, you will be protected by your Uninsured Motorist (UIM) insurance.
 However, most UIM policies contain an exclusion for Amish buggies.
 If you live in a community that shares the road with Amish buggies, ask your insurance agent if you are covered.

-Rinehardt Law Firm has handled numerous cases involving a crash with an Amish buggy.
+Rinehardt Injury Attorneys has handled numerous cases involving a crash with an Amish buggy.
 If you have been injured as a result of a crash with an Amish buggy, call us for a free consultation.